kylantis/fusion-ui/README.md

 ## Fusion UI

 Fusion UI is a next-generation UI framework that enables developers create UI components using web technologies, and then embed these components into their server-side applications written in java and other server-side languages.
+For the first time ever, app developers can seamlessly create the world's best enterprise app experiences using only Java (or any server-side language) - This is unprecedented.

 We currently support Java, but support for other languages is coming soon.
+If you want to add support for your favorite server-side language, feel free to issue a PR.

-This repository contains the tools needed to compile component libraries for the Kylantis enterprise server (or any server that implements the fusion archiecture).
+This repository contains the tools needed to compile ui component libraries for the Kylantis enterprise server (or any server that implements the fusion archiecture).
 The tools include:
 - The core compiler
 - UI rendering engine
 - Schema modelling tooling